PyHDI/Pyverilog/README.md

 - Jinja2: 2.8 or later
 - pytest: 2.8.2 or later
-- pytest-pythonpath: 0.7 or lator
+- pytest-pythonpath: 0.7 or later

 Install on your python environment by using pip.